ibexa/documentation-user/docs/content_management/block_reference.md

 ## Orders block

 Showcases a list of orders linked to a specific company or individual customer.
-Track purchase history for streamlined customer service and personalized interactions.
+Helps track purchase history for streamlined customer service and personalized interactions.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.